lionello/lionello.github.io/_posts/2024-11-19-Nailed-it-with-Defang.markdown

 > [“We've got room for a-whole-nother two-thirds of a person.” - Bender (Futurama S1E3)](https://theinfosphere.org/Transcript:I,_Roommate#time-07-51)
 >

-** the first deployment will always be slower, because none of the container layers are cached. `defang` will also wait for a few healthchecks to pass before it prints the final URL.
+[^2]: The first deployment will always be slower, because none of the container layers are cached. `defang` will also wait for a few healthchecks to pass before it prints the final URL.